Tak-Iwamoto/rusty-gql/README.md

 ## Status

 rusty-gql is still an experimental project.
-APIs and the artitecture are subject to change.
+APIs and the architecture are subject to change.

-It is not yet recommended for use in a production.
+It is not yet recommended for use in production.